paulirving24601/hacktoberfest_code_poem/CONTRIBUTING.md

 # Contributing to Code Poem

->Thank you for your interest in contributing to this [code poem] :tada:!
+>Thank you for your interest in contributing to this [Code Poem] :tada:!

 >The [Code Poem] is a creative endeavour to artfully disassemble Hacktober.
 By collecting your code snippets and/or sound bites, this project will conclude with a poem like no other!

-Reading these guidelines will ensure that what you contribute is used and useful.
+>Reading these guidelines will ensure that what you contribute is used and useful.
 There is no 'wrong' answer here providing that a simple Code of Conduct is followed.

 >This documents is a set of guidelines for contributing to [Code Poem] on GitHub.
 These are guidelines, not rules.
 This guide is meant to make it easy for you to get involved.

 ## How to submit changes

-Explain how you want contributors to propose changes.
-For an example GitHub workflow, see Node.js's [instructions for code contributions](https://github.com/nodejs/node/blob/master/CONTRIBUTING.md#code-contributions).

-> Once you've identified one of the issues above that you feel you can contribute to, you're ready to make a change to the project repository!
+> Add your contribution to the wiki subpages and then add your name to the [AuthorList].

 > 1. **[Fork](https://help.github.com/articles/fork-a-repo/) this repository**.
 This makes your own version of this project you can edit and use.
 > 2. **[Make your changes](https://guides.github.com/activities/forking/#making-changes)**!
 You can do this in the GitHub interface on your own local machine.
 Once you're happy with your changes...